CasperCDR/wikidata-match-verify/README.md

 This software tool retrieves links from the named sources and verifies the identifiers.
 When a link is identified, the references are stored in the Muziekweb dataset.
-The links are publiccally available at the website www.muziekweb.nl when opening the 'external links' overlay on a resource page.
+The links are publically available at the website www.muziekweb.nl when opening the 'external links' overlay on a resource page.
 For example: